failure-driven/blog/content/rails-camp/commit-18-placeholder-for-status.md

 Co-authored-by: Michael Milewski <saramic@gmail.com>
 {{< / highlight >}}

-**TODO**
+### 5 minutes with Laurence

-how did you find it?  fun interesting?
+> **Q:** how did you find it? was it fun? interesting?

-I would do it again, it was good insight to features I have not seen before and I could possibly use, found it useful
+> **A:** It was great, I would definitely do it again.
+It was great to have
+> insights into features I have not seen before.
+Having the 2 of you guide me
+> through and being on hand to ask questions immediately was great, I found it
+> useful.

+> **Q:** so what do you think about pairing?

-I was good with pair programming and quite like it. there were a few things I havenlt done much rails moving to JS learning a new thing and rails not yet solifidifed - forgot some rails - didln't knoww what you want me to do but made sens in the end
+> **A:** I was good with pair programming and I quite like it.

+> **Q:** Did you learn anything new?

+> **A:** There were a few things.
+I haven't done much Rails and I have just
+> moved onto doing some more Javascript learning as part of my Coder Academy
+> course.
+It is hard to learn a new thing when I have not really solidified my
+> knoweledge of Rails yet.
+In fact I am starting to forget some Rails.
+I didn't
+> know what you would get me to do.
+I was a little woried that I would go blank
+> but it all made sense in the end and your approach allowed me to easily bring
+> my former knowledge out and contribute.

+> **Q:** have you done any testing yet?

-pretty much none testing CO have used binding.pry but al testing ismanually clicking.
+> **A:** pretty much none, no testing yet with Coder Accademy.
+I have used
+> `binding.pry` and it was cool how with it we could execute line by line and
+> work out why our test was not working.
+As far as testing goes, I have done
+> that all manually by clicking around up to this point.

+> **Q:** we can imagine from our own learning experiences that it is very hard
-very hard to write tests if you don't know how to code Selena
+> to write tests if you don't know yet know how to code all that much.
+It is
+> hard for us to write tests for certain things that we are not sure how they
+> will work, do you think you are at a level you can write some tests?

-Lauracen no idea how to write test but I paired with Ss anddmm andstill no idea how towrite a test
+> **A:** I had no idea how to write tests.
+Now that I have paired with Selena
+> and Michael I still have no idea how to wrte a test.
+I amsure the expereince
+> has helped and at some stage I will get the Aha moment and work it out

+**TODO** what the fuck was this?

-"Thank you, if I had to settle on smehtning that was interests"
+> "Thank you, if I had to settle on smehtning that was interests"

 ## Lolcommit